redhat-marketplace/redhat-marketplace-operator/README.md

 ## Description

-The Red Hat Marketplace Operators are a collection of operators for reporting workload metrics and integrating product install lifecycle through [https://marketplace.redhat.com](https://marketplace.redhat.com).
+The IBM Software Central Operators (formerly Red Hat Marketplace Operators) are a collection of operators for reporting workload metrics and integrating product install lifecycle through [https://swc.saas.ibm.com](https://swc.saas.ibm.com).

 ### [IBM Metrics Operator](v2/README.md)

-The [IBM Metrics Operator](v2/README.md) is used to meter workloads and report usage from Prometheus on an OpenShift cluster, and reports it to Red Hat Marketplace.
+The [IBM Metrics Operator](v2/README.md) is used to meter workloads and report usage from Prometheus on an OpenShift cluster, and reports it to IBM Software Central.

 ### [IBM Data Reporter Operator](datareporter/v2/README.md)

-The [IBM Data Reporter Operator](datareporter/v2/README.md) is used as a push event interface into the IBM Metrics Operator's data-service, for reporting to Red Hat Marketplace.
+The [IBM Data Reporter Operator](datareporter/v2/README.md) is used as a push event interface into the IBM Metrics Operator's data-service, for reporting to IBM Software Central.

 ### [Red Hat Marketplace Deployment Operator by IBM](deployer/v2/README.md)

-The [Red Hat Marketplace Deployment Operator by IBM](deployer/v2/README.md) is used for integrating cluster and operator subscription management on an OpenShift cluster via [https://marketplace.redhat.com](https://marketplace.redhat.com).
+The [Red Hat Marketplace Deployment Operator by IBM](deployer/v2/README.md) is used for integrating cluster and operator subscription management on an OpenShift cluster via [https://swc.saas.ibm.com](https://swc.saas.ibm.com).

 ## Installation

-### **Upgrade Notice**

-The Red Hat Marketplace Operator metering and deployment functionalities have been separated into two operators.
-  - The metering functionality is included in the IBM Metrics Operator
-    - Admin level functionality and permissions are removed from the IBM Metrics Operator
-    - ClusterServiceVersion/ibm-metrics-operator
-  - The deployment functionality remains as part of the Red Hat Marketplace Deployment Operator
-    - The Red Hat Marketplace Deployment Operator prerequisites the IBM Metrics Operator
-    - Some admin level RBAC permissions are required for deployment functionality
-    - ClusterServiceVersion/redhat-marketplace-operator

-Full registration and visibility of usage metrics on [https://marketplace.redhat.com](https://marketplace.redhat.com) requires both IBM Metrics Operator and Red Hat Marketplace Deployment Operator.
+Full registration and visibility of usage metrics on [https://swc.saas.ibm.com](https://swc.saas.ibm.com) requires both IBM Metrics Operator and Red Hat Marketplace Deployment Operator.

 ### Upgrade Policy